DAGWorks-Inc/burr/docs/concepts/recursion.rst

 We are working on the following:

-1. A recursive application to allow for more ergonomic management of the above
+1. A first class way to define a recursive application application to allow for more ergonomic management of the above
 2. Static visualization of the recursive application when using (1)
 3. A more ergonomic way to pass through the tracker